K-theory and G-theory of derived algebraic stacks: Perfect and coherent complexes

-\begin{exam} Let $G$ be an fppf group scheme over an affine scheme $S$ and consider the morphism $f : BG \to S$, the structural morphism of the classifying stack.
-If $G$ is linearly reductive, then $f$ is universally of cohomological dimension zero.
-In characteristic zero there are more examples, see \cite[Sect.~1]{HallRydhGroups}. \end{exam}
+\begin{exam} Let $G$ be an affine group scheme of finite presentation over an affine scheme $S$ and consider the morphism $f : BG \to S$, the structural morphism of the classifying stack. \begin{defnlist} \item If $G$ is linearly reductive, then $f$ is universally of cohomological dimension zero.